pasoevi/innfin/README.md

 ### Poison Resistance

 ### Mutation Resistance
+Mutation comes into play later in the game.
+If other threats are more deadly to you the weaker you are, the lower your HP, XP, etc, to this particular effect you are the more vulnerable the *larger* you are.

 ## Throwing
+The game offers a rather limited selection of ranged weapons, and even these are hard to come by.
+Instead of ranged weapons, though, you will more often rely on throwing various objects.

+This skill affects your ability to throw items accurately, to do damage if hit, the maximum distance you can reach, the size of items you can throw with reasonable accuracy.

 ## Petrification

 It is an active skill.
 It is a skill of looking scarier than you are.
+Usually you will want to activate this effect when you want to get to some destination fast without being distracting monsters that are well weaker than you and wouldn't pose a challenge to you anyway.
+When activated, such monsters get out of your way.

 ## Foresting